jkalter11/copy-google/README.md

 Everything is at least slightly wrong.
 It pains me.

+The nav bar is all messed up, and I spent way too much time messing with it before I realized it was not part of the assignment.
+So I left what functionality was already there with the intent to come back to it later if I had enough time.
+I did not have enough time.
+I need to add the logo and override Materialize's styling to prevent the mobile menu from being absolutely positioned over the logo placeholder.
+Also, I need to replace the placeholder with the actual logo.

+The margins of elements in the "Latest Trends and Stories" section are all messed up.
+I have so far not been able to reconcile my desired margins for these elements with the behavior of Materialize's grid system.

 ## Support and contact details

 Flag me down in class, or send me a tweetbook on facestagram if you have any troubles.